lbpassos/Robot-Pigeon/logbook.md

 ## Logbook

 >**22-06-2017** - Project Completed.
 Changes were made in the final System Modelling in comparison with the one designed 10-04-2017.
 System integration finished.
+Regarding the initial planning, the OS in both motes are Contiki (no tinyOs used).

 >**3-06-2017** - Communication module completed. mote to Xbee and xbee to mote.
 Rime stack.
 All system integration started.